 Step 2: Add In The Cheese

-Fresh grate the cheese mixture.
-Freshly grated cheese is preferable to store-bought shredded cheeses, as that tends to clump and be flavorless.
-Use different cheeses such as cheddar, gouda, Colby jack, and mozzarella cheese for depth of flavor.
+Freshly grate the cheese mixture.
+Freshly grated cheese is preferable to store-bought shredded cheese, as it tends to clump and be flavorless.
+For depth of flavor, use different cheeses such as cheddar, gouda, Colby jack, and mozzarella.

 Step 3: Preheat The Smoker